 Jones comes out of Art Tatum and Teddy Wilson.
 He then added Nat “King” Cole and Bird, but Jones’s connection to stride and the swing era never took a back seat to bebop.
-While that’s most obvious in the left hand tenths and how he fills out all the registers of the piano in harmonious syncopation – pure bop pianists don’t do this – looking at the right hand line on “Moose” tells the same pre-bebop story.
+That connection is most obvious in his left hand tenths and how he fills out all the registers of the piano in harmonious syncopation.
+However, some of the right hand lines on “Moose” tells the same pre-bebop story.

 It’s interesting to compare how Jones and Tommy Flanagan play rhythm changes with Ron Carter and Tony Williams.
 Flanagan frequently references Bud Powell, whereas Jones doesn’t.
 From The Trio, discussed in the companion post: